Asexual man explains what it means to be ace and why he’s ‘not missing out’ in 60 perfect seconds

 BBC Radio 1 gave an asexual man the chance to educate listeners, and he perfectly explained why he’s “not missing out” in under a minute.

-Last month, Radio 1 put a call out to young people “who feel they struggle to be heard or seen by those around them”, and gave them the chance to tell their stories in one minute.
+Radio 1 put a call out to young people “who feel they struggle to be heard or seen by those around them”, and gave them the chance to tell their stories in 60 seconds for its “Minute of Me” series.

 One story came from David, a man described what it’s like to be asexual and debunked some myths.